mcrey11/Mikrotik-scripts/scripts/OpenVPN - certificates/README.md

    ```
 You will get self-signed CA certificate and server certificate signed by created CA with defaults set in _certs_defaults_.
 You should specify server (not CA!) certificate in OVPN Server settings.

+### 3. Generate, import and use client's certificates
-If you decide also you client's certificates for authorization - set _Require Client Certificate_ checkbox.
+If you decide to use client's certificates for authorization - set _Require Client Certificate_ checkbox.
 For each OpenVPN client who needs own certificate run:
    ```bash
    /system script run certs_createClient